AMWA-TV/ms-05-02/docs/Framework.md

 ### Workers

-Further explanations and normative references are provided in a dedicated [Workers](Workers.md) section.
+Further explanations and normative references are provided in the [Workers](Workers.md) section.

 #### NcWorker